 Here's a question for the hive mind: Where does Cookie Monster live?
 123 Sesame Street?
 Maybe, but it's never been clear.
 And that's one of the reasons the puppetmasters over at Sesame Workshop are creating an entirely remolded version of the iconic fictional street.
 According to their press release, almost everyone's getting new digs.
 Oscar's garbage can is moving to a centralized location.
 Cookie Monster's moving above Mr. Hooper's store.
 And Big Bird's nest is going to be in a tree.

-Historically, big changes in shows for toddlers and .
-And large changes to a child's life, like moving to a new town, can cause symptoms in toddlers ranging .
+Historically, big changes in shows for toddlers upset children and worry parents.
+And large changes to a child's life, like moving to a new town, can cause symptoms in toddlers ranging from sleep disruption to soiling.
 To avoid these kinds of issues, when Blue's Clues changed hosts in 2002, they did so carefully, slowly, and after rounds of testing with toddler audiences.
 However, it seems like Sesame Street is switching up the block more suddenly.

 I wondered how these big remodeling changes might affect the children who regularly watch Sesame Street, so I reached out to Heather Lappi, a school psychologist working in Philadelphia, who said, "Giving children more opportunities to see and recognize sets can only foster their visual spatial intelligence and encourage a healthy imagination."